sfbrigade/codeforsanfrancisco.org/README.md

 ### scripts/update-meetup

 This script is used to update a Meetup.com event with the description and metadata specified in the corresponding markdown document in the `_events/` collection.
 It should be run any time an event is updated.
-We'd like to automate this in the future.
+We would like to automate this in the future.